-Boolean-Based iOS Jailbreak Detection Bypass with Frida- Corellium
+Bypass Boolean-Based iOS Jailbreak Detection with Frida

 Please be aware that this blog post's sole goal is education, written with researchers, developers, and iOS security enthusiasts in mind.
 Respecting the limits set by developers and application providers and abiding by ethical standards are crucial.